 NFL Network’s Ian Rapoport also reported that the deal includes $477 million in guarantee mechanisms and has a no trade clause.

 Previously, Russell Wilson held the record for the highest annual salary by a quarterback in NFL history.
-He signed a four-year extension with the Seattle Seahawks last offseason that paid out $35 million a year.
-When his extension kicks in, Mahomes begins making $50.3 million annually, blowing Wilson’s record out of the water.
+He signed a four-year extension with the Seattle Seahawks last offseason that paid out $35 million in salary per year.
+When his extension kicks in, Mahomes begins making $45 million annually, blowing Wilson’s record out of the water.

 The brightest young star in the NFL today, Mahomes earned every penny of his extension.
 In 2017, the Chiefs selected the Texas Tech product with the tenth overall pick.
 Mahomes sat behind Alex Smith for his rookie season before taking over Kansas City’s starting role in 2018.
 That year, he became the new face of football.